eisascience/eisascience.github.io/README.md

 - **Collaborative Leadership**: Proven leader with a collaborative approach, fostering teamwork across multidisciplinary environments.
 - **Entrepreneurial Mindset**: Resourceful and adaptable; thrives in fast-paced, dynamic settings and embraces new challenges with innovative solutions.
 - **Hands-On and Tactical**: Skilled in both strategic planning and hands-on execution, with a focus on translating high-level goals into actionable results.
-- **Results-Oriented Problem Solver**: Dedicated to achieving measurable outcomes through effective problem-solving and a focus on continuous improvement.
+- **Results-oriented Problem Solver**: Dedicated to achieving measurable outcomes through effective problem-solving and a focus on continuous improvement.
 - **Mission-Driven**: Passionate about advancing science and health through meaningful, mission-aligned contributions.
 - **Integrity and Trustworthiness**: Upholds the highest standards of integrity, respect, and reliability in professional and personal interactions.